wanghsinche/name-pls.js/README.md

 - Face detect and align module relies on `faceapi.js`, which is built on Tensorflow.js and causes high memory usage.
 It'd be better to replace this module with onnx runtime module.
 - The Node Canvas module has external c++ libray dependecies, which is unfriendly to deploy them on cloud platform such as vercel or aws lambda.
 Replacing it with Jimp to process image would be more compatible.
-- The feature extraction pre-trained model is still low precision.
+- The feature extraction pre-trained model is still low precision (about 70%).